FBrockmeyer/dwdaccess/README.md

 median.

-For the given span of years, the total amount of days per year falling into each day category can be visualised:
+For the given span of years, the total amount of days per year falling into each day category can be visualised by

 ``` r
 library(sysfonts); library(showtext); library(ggplot2)